The systole of large genus minimal surfaces in positive Ricci curvature: Existence of one short curve

-In this subsection we prove \cref{thm_intrinsic} for $k=1$, i.e.\ we show that there is at least one homologically non-trivial curve that becomes arbitrarily short.
-By \cref{lem_curv}, in order to prove \cref{thm_intrinsic} we are forced to study the structure of a limit lamination of $\Sigma_j$ in the presence of a non-empty singular set.
+We now start to aim for \cref{thm_intrinsic} for $k=1$, i.e.\ we show that there is at least one homologically non-trivial curve that becomes arbitrarily short.
+By \cref{lem_curv}, in order to prove \cref{thm_intrinsic} using a contradiction argument invoking a limit lamination, we are forced to study the structure of a limit lamination of $(\Sigma_j)_{j \in \IN}$ in the presence of a non-empty singular set.
+In this subsection we use the global positivity of the Ricci curvature to rule out rather general neck-pinch singularities under appropriate assumptions.

-We now fix $r_0>0$ such that the results from \cref{chord_arc} apply in any ball $B(x,r_0)$.
-In particular, any ball $B(x,r) \subset M$ with $r \leq r_0$ is assumed to have strictly mean convex boundary.
+We now fix $r_0>0$ sufficiently small such that firstly the results from \cref{chord_arc} apply in any ball $B(x,r_0)$ and, secondly, all balls $B(x,r) \subset M$ with $r \leq r_0$ have strictly mean convex boundary.